Is your commercial building stuck in the 20th Century?

 Unhindered by crowds, darkness or extreme light, a True Occupancy system will always give you reliable and accurate information, providing the reassurance of a future proof device that has been designed and built to last for decades.
 The device is easy to install and configure, enabling you to access data remotely.

-When starting your smart building transformation, True Occupancy by Irisys offers the necessary intelligence to formulate strategies which can help to turn your building into a hardworking asset that serves the needs of all occupants.
+When starting your smart building transformation, True Occupancy by Irisys offers the necessary intelligence to formulate strategies that can help to turn your building into a hardworking asset that serves the needs of all occupants.